Pilgrims' Way Trekker Plus Challenge Winchester to Canterbury

 Winchester to Alresford

-Leave historic Winchester and follow the St Swithuns Way, with views of the River Itchen, passing water meadows and watercress fields to New Alresford, with its beautiful Georgian houses.
+Leave Winchester and follow the St Swithuns Way, through the Itchen Valley, much admired by William Cobbett, with views of the River Itchen, passing water meadows and watercress fields to New Alresford, with its beautiful Georgian houses.
 (10 miles)

 Alresford to Alton